 John and Caroline Feikert lived in the old Ohio homestead near Winesburg where fourteen children were born to them of whom ten survived but of whom today there remains but one living child, Adam J. Feikert, of Wooster, Ohio.
 Another daughter Margaret [(1822-1890)], married William Feikert [records suggest Charles C Feikert], a distant relative of John, then moving to Indiana and settling on a farm about a mile north of what is now Argos.
 Jacob Huff [(1837-1900)] married in Indiana, lived for a time in Logansport and died an accidental death by drowning in the Arkansas River.

 Solomon [(1844-1902) died in Texas] and Charles Huff [(1829-1900)], both married in Indiana and after prospecting over a considerable territory, settled down and lived the greatest part of their lives in or near Argos.
 William Huff [(1832-1905)] married in Indiana, later moving to Bremen where he became a farmer and in later life, a banker.
+[He co-founded Union State Bank, which later built the building now used as the town hall and which, in between, was owned by Bremen State Bank.]
 The young daughter Louise [(1818-1887)] married Phillip Fries [Jacob Phillip Fries (1812-1898)], later moving to Bremen where they lived for many years.